hellerve/ptolemy/README.md

 brink of 2017, so any interesting things I have encountered before that point in my life will not be included.

+Some of the papers and books do not have links included, because they might be protected by paywalls or other DRM, because it seems we have to pay for progress.
+You might find these papers online anyway, [SciHub](sci-hub.io) is a great resource; it might be illegal in your country to use this site, though.

 Named after Ptolemy I Soter, who built the Library of Alexandria.

 ## To Do